SukkoPera/OpenC64Saver/README.md

 versions of that computer, each with a different PC board layout, and the physical connections will be specific for each board.

-Ray's C64 motherboard pictures can be found at http://personalpages.tds.net/~rcarlsen/cbm/c64/SAVER/MOBOs/.
+Ray's C64 motherboard pictures can be found [here](https://portcommodore.com/rcarlsen/cbm/c64/SAVER/MOBOs/).

-For the VIC-20 see [this](http://personalpages.tds.net/~rcarlsen/cbm/vic20/VIC20CR/saver%20mod.jpg).
+For the VIC-20 see [this](https://portcommodore.com/rcarlsen/cbm/vic20/VIC20CR/saver%20mod.jpg).
 Note that you will have to cut a trace.

 #### External
 You can also put your OpenC64Saver in an external box, by using one of those common small boxes for electronic stuff.
 If you have a 3D printer available, you can also print [this excellent case by Ruben Coolen](https://www.thingiverse.com/thing:3795541) (Thanks!!!).